Thomascountz/thomascountz/_memos/2025-02-20-breakdown-of-the-fix-for-ruby-bug-21117.md

 In Ruby, block-local numbered parameters (`_1`, `_2`, etc.) provide a concise way to reference block arguments without explicit naming.
 They have received renewed attention recently with the [introduction of the `it` parameter](https://bugs.ruby-lang.org/issues/18980) in Ruby 3.4.

-Though they serve a simalar purpose, numbered parameters are designed to be read-only, while `it` is intentionally mutable for backward compatibility reasons.
+Though they serve a similar purpose, numbered parameters are designed to be read-only, while `it` is intentionally mutable for backward compatibility reasons.

 In [Bug #21117](https://bugs.ruby-lang.org/issues/21117), radarek (Radosław Bułat) identified inconsistencies in how Ruby handles assignments to `_1` and `it`.
 Most concerning was that `_1` could be modified in specific cases, violating its intended immutability.